pollfish/docs/offerwall.md

 <h1>Implementing Pollfish Offerwall - Step by Step</h1>

-Below, you can see a list of all logical steps needed, in order to show Pollfish Offerwall under a rewarded placement
+Below, you can see a list of all the logical steps needed, in order to show Pollfish Offerwall under a rewarded placement:

 <h3>1.
 Customize Offerwall Settings through Pollfish Dashboard</h3>

-In the App Settings of your Dashboard you should visit the Offerwall area and set your preferred settings.
+In the App Settings area of your Dashboard, you should visit the Offerwall area and set your preferred settings.

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/dashboard_offerwall.png" width="460" height="auto"/>